Have you ever wondered what tactics Silicon Valley companies use when interviewing candidates? It turns out, there's a method to the madness!

 Of course, you may not encounter these sorts of questions in all interviews, but this tactic is certainly worth keeping in mind when you answer questions.
 You never know, such tactics may just take you to Silicon Valley itself!

-For more insights and information on IT&T recruitment, get in touch with Talent International today.
+For more insights and information on IT&T recruitment, get in touch today.